dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 ## 1 - Building a box with three.js and what to know before hand

 This is a post on a three.js example that helps be get a crude visual idea of what the situation will be if I cut a length of wood into 5 equal pieces to create an open box without a lid just for the sake of starting out with using three.js as a way to design some basic things that I can then build in real life using wood and simple hand tools maybe.
+So then this is not a getting started type post for three.js or any additional skills that are required in order to get something of values from reading this.

 ## 2 - The Build a Box module